At a glance

 “When we step out into that vulnerability of not knowing, that’s where we can really stretch ourselves and grow even further.”

-4. Fostering adaptability
+4. It can foster adaptability

 “When we're adaptable and being truly tuned into that we’re opening up that opportunity to be true to ourselves and take that little step further out to embrace change and find something new that can help us even further,” says Lemon.